W1r3W0lf/textAdventure/README.md

 This project is intended to try out more ridged structure around a project.

+# I would suggest ignoring this project for now.

 I have found as my projects grow in scale the method I use to develop them starts to crumble.
 I am taking some classes on structuring software projects, so no time like the present to try them out.